ebayasgalan/go-finance-me/README.md

 # go-finance-me

 ---

 This is a demo project.
 You can start a fundraising campaign using this app.
-The user has to register and become a member to start a fundraising.
+Sign up or sign in to start a fundraising.